 Have you been the victim of a traumatic brain injury in Atlanta, GA?
 Contact the personal injury lawyers at Hasner Law, PC for help.
 You may be entitled to financial compensation to help cover your medical expenses, lost wages, and pain and suffering.
 Our skilled brain injury attorneys will fight to get you the results you deserve.
-We offer a free consultation, so call to schedule yours today.
+We offer a free consultation, so call to schedule yours today at 678-888-4878.

-Brain Injuries are a Serious Medical Condition
+Brain Injuries Are a Serious Medical Condition

 Suffering a brain injury is a serious medical condition that can require long-term treatment.
 In fact, according to the Center for Disease Control and Prevention, traumatic brain injuries are one of the most common causes of death and disability in the United States.

 By the numbers, more than 3.5 million people sustain a brain injury each year.
 Of these, 2.5 million suffer a traumatic brain injury.
 Further, there are 280,000 cases of hospitalization, and 50,000 individuals die from the injury.
 It is estimated that over 5 million people in America have a brain injury-related disability.